Home » Veggie cake recipes » The Original Veggie Cakes Recipe

 • Cajun seasoning – Optional, if you like a little spice.

 • Neutral oil for pan – Don’t use your best olive oil for frying.
-Stick with a neutral oil like grapeseed or canola.
+Stick with a neutral oil like grapeseed or avocado oil.

 How to make veggie cakes